shsagir/play-area-sync/docs/mysql.md

 ## Access MySQL from your App

 Usually there is a configuration file which is used from the App to connect to the database. fortrabbit provides access credentials for MySQL via [App secrets](secrets).
-Here is an example:
+Here is a general example:

 ```php
 // read all App secrets from the JSON file, get the location via ENV var